duonl/synthpop-py/docs/source/functional descriptions/reproducibility.md

 - **Multiple datasets per run**: Users must be able to generate multiple independent datasets from the same observed data within a single script in a controlled and reproducible way.
 - **Explicit seeding**: a root seed must be provided by the user.
 No implicit or hidden seeding is allowed.

-Deteminism assumes identical call order and identical seeds passed to all random number generator (RNG) creating functions.
+Determinism assumes identical call order and identical seeds passed to all random number generator (RNG) creating functions.

 ## Randomness
 While deterministic, the system must still produce statistically sound randomness: